 Compliance with the following water-supply standards permits a presumption that a proposed water supply meets the standards set forth in these regulations.
-Any landowner unable to comply with these water-supply standards may appeal to the Board to prove a sufficient water supply, as set forth in Section 1810A.
-(Amended 3/13/02)
+Any landowner may appeal these water-supply standards to the Board to prove a sufficient water supply, as set forth in Section 1810A.
+(Amended 3/26/13)

-1802A Applicability (Amended 8/22/07)
+1802A Applicability (Amended 10/13/15)

-The Water Supply - Overlay District shall be applied as a supplemental regulation to those set forth in the underlying zoning district and to all applications submitted pursuant to the following regulations:
+The Water Supply - Overlay District shall be applied as a supplemental regulation to those set forth in the underlying zoning district and to all applications submitted pursuant to the following regulations.